Legia Warsaw: 2011–2020

 Legia won its 10th title with another league championship at the end of the 2013–14 Ekstraklasa season.
 Legia qualified for the 2016–17 Champions League group stages for the first time in 21 years after defeating Dundalk on 23 August 2016.
 The Legionnaires found themselves in group F with the likes of Real Madrid, Borussia Dortmund, and Sporting Lisbon.
 They finished third place after winning 1–0 against Sporting Lisbon on the last match day in the group stages, sending them to the round of 32 in the 2016–17 UEFA Europa League.
 Legia was drawn against Ajax where the first match fell goalless in Warsaw.

 Legia won its 12th League title in the 2016–17 Ekstraklasa season.
 They finished with a 0–0 draw against Lechia Gdańsk.
 Legia needed a draw in the match between Jagiellonia Białystok and Lech Poznań which finished 2–2 and gave Legia the title.

 Legia's third consecutive Eksrtaklasa title was won in dramatic circumstances.
 Needing to win away to Lech Poznan to guarantee the title, a 3–0 victory was awarded to Legia after the game was abandoned.
 Lech fans threw flares and invaded the pitch after Legia scored to make it 2–0 in the 77th minute, after which the referee called the game off.
 The result meant Legia won the league, finishing three points above second placed Jagiellonia Białystok.

 2021–present

 On 28 April 2021, three rounds before the end of the 2020–21 Ekstraklasa season, the players from Łazienkowska won the fifteenth Polish championship, thanks to a goalless draw between Jagiellonia Białystok and Raków Częstochowa.
 Thus, Legia took the independent lead in the all-time classification in terms of the number of domestic titles.

 On 26 August 2021, Legia defeated Slavia Prague, and for the first time in five years qualified to the group stages of a European cup.
 In the UEFA Europa League they were drawn to play in a group stage against Leicester City, Napoli and Spartak Moscow.
 After the first two matches won, away with Spartak and at home with Leicester 1–0 each, Legia lost four consecutive matches and ended up at the bottom of the group.

+In 2023, Legia won two major trophies: the Polish Cup and the Polish Super Cup, both winning over Raków Częstochowa after a penalty shoot-out series.
+In the 2023–24 season, Legia Warsaw took part in the UEFA Europa Conference League group stage for the first time in its history, where they were drawn into Group E alongside Aston Villa, AZ and Zrinjski Mostar.
+Following their opening 3–2 victory over Aston Villa, Legia earned a total of 12 points and advanced to the knockout round play-offs out of second place.